PeterCamilleri/CX16/docs/vm1_am.md

 application.
 5. **IO** - The page reserved for IO devices.
 6. **Heap** - The banked high RAM region is used for dynamic memory allocation.
 7. Unused - The BASIC (or other) part of the ROM is not utilized.
+In a future revision of the Mark 1, (perhaps Mark 2?) the VM Interpreter could live here.
 8. The "**kernal**" in flash.
 The system BIOS.

 The following illustrates the stack frame that is created when executing a function with the following signature:

 ```
-proc foo(a,b:integer) : integer;
+proc foo(a,b:integer):integer;
 ```

 ![Running foo](../images/vmm1_frame.png)